metacpan/metacpan-cpan-extracted/distros/L/Lingua-Conjunction/README.md

 Lingua::Conjunction->lang('es');   # use 'y'
 ```

-Supported languages in this version are English, Spanish, French, Italian,
+Supported languages in this version are
-German, Portuguese, Norwegian, Danish, Dutch, Afrikaans, Swahili, and Latin.
-(Klingon is intentionally not supported.)
+Afrikaans,
+Danish,
+Dutch,
+English,
+French,
+German,
+Indonesian,
+Italian,
+Latin,
+Norwegian,
+Portuguese,
+Spanish,
+and Swahili.

 You can also set connectives individually: